arkency/posts/posts/2013-01-10-rails-api-my-approach.md

 But maybe you do not need them and you can achieve your goals using just plain Ruby features ?

 If you like this article you might be interested in our product that we would like to publish in the future.
 It will be full of such analysis.
-You can sign up right here:
+You can sign up below.